GSA/piv-guides/_networkconfig/2_domaincontrollers.md

             DNS Name=controller1.intranet.agency.gov

-- The certificate **Subject Alternative Name** must also contain the global unique identifier (GUID) of the domain controller object in the domain.
+- The certificate **Subject Alternative Name** must also contain the domain controller's Global Unique Identifier (GUID) (i.e., the "domain controller object").

- - To determine the Domain Controller GUID, start Ldp.exe and locate the domain-naming context.
-Double-click the name of the domain controller that you want to view.
-The list of attributes for that object contains "Object GUID" followed by a long number.
-The number is the GUID for that object.
+  1. To determine the Domain Controller's GUID, start **Ldp.exe** and locate the **domain-naming context**.
+  2. Double-click on the **name of the Domain Controller** whose GUID you want to view.
+  .
+The list of attributes for that object contains **"Object GUID" followed by a long number**.
+The number is the domain Controller's (i.e., object) GUID for that object.
 For example:

             Other Name: 1.3.6.1.4.1.311.25.1 = ac 4b 29 06 bb d6 5d 4f e3 9c 4c ab c3 6a 55 d9